ashokvytla/fire/docs/StreamingWorkflowDesign.md

 # Streaming Workflow Design

-Streaming Workflow implementation has not yet started.
 Streaming Workflow would enable building of Workflows which get executed in Spark Streaming.

 ### Nodes Supported